theodorosploumis/drupal-report/README.md

 ### Drupal specific Reports
 - [ ] Drupal content Structure (Content types, taxonomy etc)
+- [ ] What is the main functionality (Features and Functionality, F&F) provided (eg login, register, add comments, share content etc)
+- [ ] Drupal forms
+- [ ] How many different pages are there
 - [ ] Usage of special modules (eg Panels, Features, Context, Paragraphs etc)
 - [ ] Drupal user Roles
 - [ ] Create 1 demo user for each Drupal Role and get into the site to inspect functionality (take screenshots, investigate bad UX etc).
 Alternatively you can use [masquerade](https://www.drupal.org/project/masquerade) to become another user)